fsziegler/Configurations/Git Guide.md

 3. [Git Commands](#git-commands)

 ## Git Terminology

+Git's terminology differs from that of other version control systems, so it is a good idea to start with the terminology.
 ### Nouns
  * Files on disk
    * **Workspace:** the set of actual files and directories in and under the top git directory.